2021 Best Online Colleges & Degrees

 To apply, prospective graduate students must have earned a bachelor’s degree and complete an online application.
 Students may also need to include a statement of purpose, letters of recommendation, GRE scores, a resume, and official transcripts.
 Application requirements vary by program, so students should check with their program of interest before applying.
 Enrolled students have access to digital library resources, academic advising, and support services.

 Master’s degrees from the Georgia Institute of Technology (Georgia Tech) have been ranked in seven of our best programs lists.
 Their Master of Science in Computer Engineering program was listed on our best online rankings list for a master's in computer engineering.
-In total, Georgia Tech offers over 25 online master’s degree programs.
-On average, a master’s degree requires 30 credits, but the time it takes to graduate will vary by program.
+In total, Georgia Tech offers over 25 online graduate programs.
+On average, a master’s degree requires 30 credits, but the time it takes to complete will vary by program.
 Students who work full-time can typically complete two courses per semester.

 All prospective students must submit an online application and transcript release form, and speak to an SNHU counselor.
 Graduate applicants must have a minimum 2.75 GPA for undergraduate coursework or a 2.0 GPA for provisional acceptance.
 They may need to submit additional documentation depending on their program of choice.
 There are no SAT/ACT or GRE/GMAT requirements.
-Enrolled students have access to various educational services, including the writing center, tutoring, academic advising, technical support, online library resources, and an online accessibility center.
+Enrolled students have access to various services for their educational needs, including the writing center, tutoring, academic advising, technical support, online library resources, and an online accessibility center.